Darkbblue/generic-diffusion-feature/README.md

 # Generic Diffusion Feature
 We want this to be **both** the official implementation of NeurIPS'24 Spotlight paper [Not All Diffusion Model Activations Have Been Evaluated as Discriminative Features](https://arxiv.org/abs/2410.03558) **and** a generic codebase for all who are interested in diffusion feature.

+## News
+- 2025.5.28
+    - Now we support newer models: PixArt-Alpha / PixArt-Sigma / Flux.
+(Some other models are integrated, but not fully tested yet.)
+See `feature/components/models.py` for a full list of supported models.
+    - To use the new version, you also need to update your environment to newer 🤗 Diffusers build.
+    - The new models make my codes uglier, so I'm considering an overhaul and restructure, but it may not happen very soon.

 ## Why you might be interested in this work
 Diffusion feature is a quite popular way to utilize **generative** diffusion models for **discrimination**.
 It's very simple: just extract some internal activations from a diffusion model, and then use these 2D features to replace image inputs of any discriminative model.